artizen-fund/seasons-contracts/README.md

 - `totalTokensPurchasedPerAddressPerSeason`: Maps addresses and season IDs to the total tokens purchased
 - `totalAmountPurchasedPerToken`: Maps addresses and token IDs to the total amount of tokens purchased
 - `amountToTokenIDsOfSeason`: Maps season IDs and amounts to arrays of token IDs

-### Events

-- `SubmissionCreated`: Triggered when a submission is created
-- `SeasonCreated`: Triggered when a season is created
-- `ProtocolWalletAddressSet`: Triggered when the protocol wallet address is set
-- `SeasonClosed`: Triggered when a season is closed
-- `TokenPriceSet`: Triggered when the token price is set
-- `Shutdown`: Triggered when the contract is shut down
-- `TreasuryFeeSplitPercentageSet`: Triggered when the treasury fee split percentage is set
-- `ArtistFeePercentageSet`: Triggered when the artist fee percentage is set
-- `ArtifactMinted`: Triggered when an artifact is minted
-- `FeesWithdrawn`: Triggered when fees are withdrawn from the contract
-- `RoyaltyTransferred`: Triggered when artist royalty is transferred

 ## Functions